-In doing the research for my upcoming book “Women with Money: The Judgment-Free Guide To Creating The Joyful, Less-Stressed, Purposeful (And, Yes, Rich) Life You Deserve,” hundreds of women were asked, “What do you want from your money?”
+In doing the research for my book “Women with Money: The Judgment-Free Guide To Creating The Joyful, Less-Stressed, Purposeful (And, Yes, Rich) Life You Deserve,” hundreds of women were asked, “What do you want from your money?”
 The consensus was that we want to maintain a certain threshold of security, stability and safety—to know that our money is, in effect, shielding us from harm.
 Beyond that, though, the answers expanded to include many of the things we enjoy, whether we’re spending it, saving it or giving it away.

 That’s not only acceptable—that’s great.
 But since money is a limited resource, it’s also helpful to know how to derive the greatest amount of enjoyment from whatever you have.

-Here are a few suggestions for creating enjoyment from money in the new year:
+Here are a few suggestions for creating enjoyment from money in the New Year:

 Value Experiences Over Things

 There is a bounty of research that shows we get more enjoyment when we spend our resources on experiences rather than on things.
 This makes sense: You get tired of many of the things in your closets and on your shelves.
 You want to replace them with new ones when they go out of style or are usurped by updates.

 Experiences are different.
 You document them for social media, tell your friends about them and relive them each time you do.
 They, somehow get better with age, and for that reason they’re often a better place to allocate you spending.
 (For the record, there are some things that manifest as experiences: A painting that you look at every day, a chair that lets you lounge outdoors.
 Those can be solid ways to enjoy your money as well.)